Indian Institute of Management Lucknow: Social infrastructure

 Fully residential, the institute provides housing to its students, faculty and research scholars.

 While the campus has separate sports fields for football, cricket, basketball, volleyball, tennis, and badminton, most of the hostels have their own table tennis and badminton courts.
 A fitness and recreation centre (Umang) was set up in 2010, which houses a gymnasium, swimming pool, squash, and billiards.
 The multipurpose utility hall (Samanjasya) hosts most of the cultural activities on the campus.

 The campus has a health centre with residential and visiting doctors available around the clock.
 The centre has an ambulance to reach associated hospitals.

 The two guest houses Chanakya and Patanjali have 128 serviced rooms.
 The campus has a student activities complex with two banks, a medical shop, a travel agency, a supermarket, a post office, a saloon, a coffee shop, an ice cream parlour, and three restaurants.
 A Central school (Kendriya Vidyalaya) was established opposite the campus as a community school.

 Environmental responsibility

 Tree plantation campaign is undertaken every year on the foundation day and the campus, which was started in barren lands, has been converted into an ecosystem consisting of peacocks, monitor lizards, snakes, porcupines, monkeys, Great Indian horned owl and other birds.
 The main campus consists of open lawns and tree lined pathways.
 Rediff listed IIM Lucknow as one of the beautiful B-school campuses in India.

 Organisation

 Governance

 IIM Lucknow is an autonomous institution established as a registered society under the Union Ministry of Human Resource Development, Govt. of India.
 The IIM Council acts as an overseeing body to facilitate coordination among the IIMs.

 The Board of Governors of IIM Lucknow is chaired by Natarajan Chandrasekaran, chairman of Tata Sons.
-The board consists of 10 industrialists, four Government representatives and three academicians in addition to the director and two deans of the institution.
+The board consists of 10 industrialists, four Government representatives and three academics in addition to the director and two deans of the institution.